abstract background image

 Types of Diversification

 1. Asset Class Diversification: Combine stocks, bonds, cash, crypto, real estate, and commodities.
-Each behaves differently under different economic conditions.
+Learn more in our guide on asset allocation.

-2. Industry/Sector Diversification: Don’t over-invest in a single industry (like tech).
-Include healthcare, energy, consumer goods, etc.
+2. Industry/Sector Diversification: Don’t over-invest in a single industry.
+Include healthcare, energy, consumer goods, and more for balanced exposure.

 3. Geographic Diversification: Markets around the world move independently.
-International exposure reduces domestic risk.
+AI-assisted research can help you find global opportunities.

-4. Currency Diversification: Especially important for global investors.
-Holding multiple currencies can help hedge against inflation or currency crashes.
+4. Currency Diversification: Especially useful for international investors.
+Holding different currencies can help protect against inflation or economic shocks.

-5. Time Diversification: Also called “dollar-cost averaging,” this involves spreading out investments over time to reduce timing risk.
+5. Time Diversification: Also called “dollar-cost averaging,” this involves spreading out investments over time to minimize timing risk.

 Common Mistakes to Avoid